drug-design/course/docs/chapters/structure-activity-relationships.md

 ![](https://media.drugdesign.org/course/structure-activity-relationships/Adetivity_1and2.gif){: loading=lazy }
 #### Additivity in Steroids: Norethisterone

-The norethisterone (NET) steroid was used as a starting point for SAR.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/additivity-steroids-norethisterone-4bde3906'><i class='fa fa-play' aria-hidden='true'></i></button>The norethisterone (NET) steroid was used as a starting point for SAR.
 The following single modifications were considered and led to compounds with increased potencies.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.